joemar25/Mother-Chef/README.md

 - The first line contains a single integer TT - the number of test cases.
 Then the test cases follow.

-- The first and only line of each test case contains two integers XX and YY - the initial volume and final volume of the TV.
+- The first and only line of each test case contains two integers `X` and `Y` - the initial volume and final volume of the TV.

 <h3> Output Format </h3>

-For each test case, output the minimum number of times Chef has to press a button to change the volume from XX to YY.
+For each test case, output the minimum number of times Chef has to press a button to change the volume from `X` to `Y`.

 <h3> Constraints </h3>